ELEC40004/elec40004-2019-q3-lab/lab1/readme.md

     source control, and create a commit containing the string "wk1T3PreReFactor".

-Recall that we can add files to a repo using `git add [filenames]`, and can commit with the command `git commit -a -m 'MY COMMIT MESSAGE'.
+Recall that we can add files to a repo using `git add [filenames]`, and can commit with the command `git commit -a -m 'MY COMMIT MESSAGE'`.

-You can use a longer commit message if you want as long as it contains the string `t3PreReFactor`.
+You can use a longer commit message if you want as long as it contains the string `wk1T3PreReFactor`.
 If there are more than one commit contining the string, the most recent one is chosen.

 4 - Convert the Drawing object into a class